Dean Stockwell: 1968–1983: Return to acting

-Stockwell guest starred on Mannix, The FBI (again), Night Gallery, Orson Welles' Great Mysteries, and Mission: Impossible and had the lead in some TV movies, Paper Man (1971) and The Failing of Raymond (1971) as well as a support part in Adventures of Nick Carter (1972).
+Stockwell guest-starred on Mannix, The FBI (again), Night Gallery, Orson Welles' Great Mysteries, and Mission: Impossible and had the lead in some TV movies, Paper Man (1971) and The Failing of Raymond (1971), as well as a support part in Adventures of Nick Carter (1972).

-Stockwell had the lead in a biker movie, The Loners (1972), the last film of Sam Katzman, which Stockwell called "a mess", and horror comedy The Werewolf of Washington (1973), the script for which he said "had a brilliant edge to it.
+Stockwell had the lead in a biker movie, The Loners (1972), Sam Katzman's last film, which Stockwell called "a mess", and horror comedy The Werewolf of Washington (1973), the script for which he said "had a brilliant edge to it.
 It was satirical, political, funny, witty and wonderful", but the director ruined it, according to Stockwell.

 During the mid-1970s, he designed the distinctive cover of Neil Young's album American Stars 'n Bars (1976).

 He continued to guest for TV shows such as Police Surgeon, The Streets of San Francisco, Columbo, Joe Forrester, Three for the Road, Cannon, Ellery Queen, Police Story, McCloud, Tales of the Unexpected, Greatest Heroes of the Bible, Hart to Hart, The A-Team, and Simon & Simon.

 He appeared in the occasional feature such as The Pacific Connection (1974), Win, Place or Steal (1974), Won Ton Ton: The Dog Who Saved Hollywood (1976), Tracks (1976) with Dennis Hopper, One Away (1976), A Killing Affair (1977), She Came to the Valley (1979), Born to Be Sold (1981), and Wrong Is Right (1982).

 On December 15, 1981, Stockwell married his second wife, Joy Marchenko, a textiles expert who worked in Morocco.
 The following year, Stockwell and Neil Young together directed and appeared in Human Highway (1982).
 He starred in Alsino and the Condor, a Nicaraguan film, and To Kill a Stranger (1983).
-By this time Stockwell had moved to Taos, New Mexico, and was depressed about the state of his career, turning to real estate to pay the bills.
+By this time, Stockwell had moved to Taos, New Mexico, and was depressed about the state of his career, turning to real estate to pay the bills.
 On November 5, 1983, his wife gave birth to their son, Austin.